Markdorf rail disaster: Background

-The Stahringen–Friedrichshafen line is single-track and runs along the northern shore of Lake Constance, the Second World War had caused staff shortages along the line, the signal box at Markdorf station was staffed by one employee who also had to ride a bicycle to a level crossing 500 metres away to lower the barriers whenever a train passed.
+The Stahringen–Friedrichshafen line is single-track and runs along the northern shore of Lake Constance.
+The Second World War had caused staff shortages along the line, and the signal box at Markdorf station was staffed by one employee who also had to ride a bicycle to a level crossing 500 metres away to lower the barriers whenever a train passed.
 This operation was conducted under blackout conditions.

 Special trains which would be passing through Markdorf station had to be entered into a logbook, with all entries for the day having to be displayed on the stations' noticeboard by the officer on duty at midnight.
-This was made more difficult due to blackout conditions so the entire station, including the platform were unlit.
+This was made more difficult due to blackout conditions so the entire station, including the platform was unlit.

 The westward bound passenger train, hauled by a DRG 57 class (Prussian G10 class) steam locomotive, was a special train from Oberstdorf heading towards Müllheim (designated P Kar 21154), which was now a request service which rarely operated, but was left on the timetable.
 Due to a carriage shortage the train had been running late, this had been communicated to the stations along the line.
 The train was traveling at its maximum speed of 60 km/h and consisted of 11 carriages and 4 baggage wagons, with 700 passengers on board, including residents returning to Weil am Rhein after it had been evacuated due to the Second World War.

 The eastward bound goods train, designated Dg 7953, and also hauled by a 57 class locomotive, was a regular daily service hauling coal to Lindau.
 The guard who usually rode in the brake van at the end of the train, and who was responsible for a signal light being displayed to mark the end of the train was instead riding in a baggage wagon directly behind the locomotive with permission from the conductor due to the cold.
 Regulations stipulated that the goods train was required to stop at Markdorf station, even if the signal indicated the line ahead was clear.

 Blackout conditions also meant both trains were sparsely lit, only being illuminated by narrow slits on the headlamps, substantially reducing their brightness.
 This was worsened by the thick fog which had descended on the evening of the accident.